 In this company, team members were responsible for technical decisions: "In general, the big decisions come from upstairs, from the higher leaders.
 We don't have control of the resources or any changes. [...]
 In the general technical decision, that kind of thing, between the team members we decide how to go forward and handle the situation."
 However, interviewees explained that many team members had refused to make decisions that were expected of them.
 As stated by the project manager: "The business analysts make decisions but the developers and the testers, they simply refuse; they say no, this is what it is. [...] [team members] are very unwilling to take decisions.
-I take decisions for them."
-While I try to be democratic, in the end, I just have to make the decisions as they perceived taking the responsibility for decisions as too risky.
+I take decisions on their behalf. [...]
+While I try to be democratic, in the end, I just have to make the decisions for them."
+While team members preferred DL, they felt restricted in their ability to make decisions as they perceived taking the responsibility for decisions as too risky.
 For project managers, this was a difficult situation.
 They felt that even when they wanted to make decisions together with their team, the team was reluctant to do so, reverting to VL: "Staff gave me half a dozen reasons to hold off decisions when a situation arose when I had to make a clear decision."